MicrosoftDocs/minecraft-creator/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_block_placer.md

 # Item Documentation - minecraft:block_placer

-`minecraft:block_placer` sets the item as a Planter item component for blocks.
+`minecraft:block_placer` sets the item as a planter item component for blocks.
 Items with this component will place a block when used.

 [EXPERIMENTAL] This component can also be used instead of the `minecraft:icon` component to render the block this item will place as the icon (Requires the "Upcoming Creator Features" toggle).

 ## Parameters